Last updated on 2026-05-15

 The Skilled Trades Techniques program offers several unique features that enhance the learning experience:

-- Work placement opportunities in the second year.
+- Work placement opportunities in the second year to gain industry experience.

-- Focus on essential skills such as safety, communication, and mathematics.
+- Focus on essential skills such as safety, communication, and mathematics applicable across various trades.

 Career Options

-Graduates of the Skilled Trades Techniques program can pursue various career paths in the trades sector.
-Here are some potential job options:
+Graduates of the Skilled Trades Techniques program can pursue a variety of career paths in Canada, including:

-- Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made from wood and other materials.
+- Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made of wood and other materials.

-- Plumber: Installs and repairs piping systems, fixtures, and appliances related to water and gas supply.
+- Plumber: Installs and repairs piping systems, fixtures, and appliances related to water and gas services.

-- Welder: Joins metal parts together using various welding techniques and ensures structural integrity.
+- Welder: Joins metal parts using high heat, ensuring structural integrity in various applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.